slastrina/datacamp_practice/README.md

-# leetcode_practice
+# datacamp_practice
-a place for leetcode notebooks and snippets
+a place for datacamp notebooks and snippets